tigerhawkvok/phys_probs/README.md

   curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -
   sudo apt-get update && sudo apt-get install nodejs build-essential yarn
   ```

+  You can skip this if you don't plan to rebuild scripts or stylesheets locally.
 2. Clone the repository
 3. From your repository instance, run: